tomasmendestt/NeRF_application/README.md

 - **Object acquisition:** the camera was moved around the object to capture it from multiple viewpoints.
 - **Scene acquisition:** the camera was carried through the environment while maintaining continuous motion and covering the visible geometry.

+****Ipad acquisition****

+If an iPad is used, we recommend following the same acquisition strategy adopted for the ZED stereo camera.
+During capture, the device should be moved smoothly around the scene while maintaining stable motion and ensuring good visibility of the scene geometry.

+The recorded video can be exported in .MOV format and must then be converted into individual frames, as described in the next section.

 ---